derekworth/SwarmSim/README.md

-A Sept 2015 version of the OpenEaagles simulation framework ('OpenEaagles' and 'OpenEaagles3rdParty' directories) is included as well as extension to that framework ('OpenEaaglesSwarmSims') that enables the modeling of swarm simulations.
+A Sept 2015 version of the OpenEaagles simulation framework ('OpenEaagles' and 'OpenEaagles3rdParty' directories) is included as well as extension to that framework ('OpenEaaglesSwarmSims') that enables the modeling of UAV swarms.

 For the latest OpenEaagles source code, see: https://github.com/doughodson, http://www.openeaagles.org/